LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/deploying-functions.md

 **Please note** that you can only invoke functions that have been successfully deployed.
 When you’re in the "Develop" tab, this is indicated by the status of the function displaying as “Productive”.
 When in the “Deploy” tab, this will be indicated by the deployment state showing “Deployment successful”.

-Pressing the Invoke button will launch the 'Invoke your Fuction' (IyF) screen.
+Pressing the Invoke button will launch the 'Invoke your Function' (IyF) screen.

 The IyF screen contains three main items:

 The **Input** item contains the parameters with which your function will be called.
 By default it uses a payload appropriate for your function’s event.
 This payload can be manually edited to suit your testing scenario.
-These changes are not permanent and will be removed when reloading the FaaS website.
+These changes are not permanent and will be removed when reloading the LivePerson Functions website.

 The **Output** renders whatever your function produces during an invocation, be it a string, JSON or an exception.
 Like the Input, the Output is not permanently saved.